chrisnweb/Bitcoin-Price-Predictions/README.md

    * Confusion matrix is used to evaluate the quality of the output of classifier on the test set.

 ### 7. Results
 Training model shows 80% and confusion matrix on the test set is also shows 80% accuracy.
 It means the confusion matrix is showing good performance.
-The prediction result is good.
+The prediction/evaluation result is good.
 Out of the 2020 tweets, 964 tweets are classified as neutral, 788 tweets are classified as positive, and 268 tweets are classified as negative.
 13% are negative while 39% are positive.
 There are more positive than negative.
 Based on this sentiment results on the tweets, we can predict that the BTC price will go up in the near future.

 ## ********************************